python-excel/xlutils/docs/copy.rst

 The function in this module copies :class:`xlrd.Book` objects into :class:`xlwt.Workbook` objects so they can be manipulated.
-You may wish to do this, for example, if you have an existing excel file where you want to change come cells.
+You may wish to do this, for example, if you have an existing excel file where you want to change some cells.

 You would start by opening the file with :mod:`xlrd`: